Skip to content

 Ti-6Al-4V Part Cost by Complexity Tier

 If you are reviewing a titanium quote for the first time, the cost tiers below map to how the part is physically made — and each step up in complexity adds machine time, setups, and inspection.
-“Simple turned” means the part is cylindrical and spins in a lathe while a single-point tool shapes it — one setup, one axis of motion.
+“Simple turned” means the part is cylindrical and spins in a lathe while a single-point tool shapes it — one setup for single-ended work, or two setups (or a sub-spindle transfer) if both ends of the part need machining.
 “Medium milled” means the part has pockets, holes, or flat features that require a milling machine with 3 axes of motion (X, Y, Z) and multiple fixturing setups to access different faces.
 “Complex 5-axis” means the machine moves the tool or the part along 5 simultaneous axes, allowing compound-angle features and organic shapes — but requiring more expensive machines and longer programming time.

 These are typical fabrication cost ranges for Ti-6Al-4V CNC machined parts at quantity 5.
 Actual quotes vary by shop, tolerances, and geometry.
 Use these as budget estimates for design trade studies.